-Penang Travel Tips is a treasure trove of information.
+Penang Travel Tips is a treasure trove of information on all things Penang.
 There's thousands of pages in here to tell you about the sights, streets, businesses, hotels, mosques, temples, churches, shopping malls, hospitals, beaches, islands, and so on and so on.
 This website is used not only by tourists, but also by students, teachers, bloggers and even journalists as the fastest point of reference for all things Penang.
 Some of the pages date back to 2003, and have been revised and updated countless times.
 Almost every photograph on this site has a date caption, so you can see exactly how Penang looks like on that particular date.

 Whether you're a tourist coming for a short visit, an expatriate planning to move over here, a visiting Malaysian, or even a Penangite who has spent all your life in Penang, you will still find useful and interesting information at Penang Travel Tips.